-Figure 2: The variation of global overall error metrics between the AI SWH model outputs and ERA5 with simulation time: (a) CC, (b) bias, (c) RMSE, and (d) SI.
+Figure 2: The variation of global overall error metrics between the AI SWH model outputs and ERA5 with simulation time:

+(a) CC, (b) bias, (c) RMSE, and (d) SI.
 The orange and blue lines represent the mean values of the error metrics for the 236 experiments starting from different initial SWH fields, before and after assimilation, respectively.
 The shaded areas around the lines indicate the range of error metrics across different experiments with varying initial SWH fields.

-For the condition without assimilation, the curves for all four error metrics show that the errors of the AI SWH model increase rapidly within the initial 48 hours of simulation time, As mentioned in the introduction, this trend is expected given the absence of spectral information.
+250 For the condition without assimilation, the curves for all four error metrics show that the errors of the AI SWH model increase rapidly with simulation time initially.
+As mentioned in the introduction, this trend is expected given the absence of spectral information.
 However, as simulation time progresses, the rate of error growth diminishes, and the model stabilizes after ~240 hours.
 This means the model can still capture some aspects of SWH evolution over time.
 Remarkably, the global overall mean values for CC, bias, RMSE, and SI are around 0.985, 0.06 m, 0.23 m, and 0.09, respectively, comparable to state-of-the-art NWMs.
-This suggests that the simple AI model can work without the assimilation of observation and the Deleted: Deleted:
+This suggests that the simple AI model can work without the assimilation of observation and the information from NWMs, at least, in some applications such as modelling the SWH in wind-sea dominated regions.